Putin delays Kazakh visit, no health problems says Kremlin

 ASTANA (Reuters) - Vladimir Putin has postponed a visit to Kazakhstan, officials from both countries said on Wednesday, though the Kremlin dismissed another report that plans had changed because the Russian president was unwell.

-Dauren Abayev, adviser and spokesman for Kazakh President Nursultan Nazarbayev, announced the delay of the meeting between the two allies, originally scheduled for next week, without giving a reason or a new date.
+Dauren Abayev, adviser and spokesman for Kazakh President Nursultan Nazarbayev, announced the delay of the meeting between the two allies, originally scheduled for this week, without giving a reason or a new date.

 Another Kazakh government source, speaking on condition of anonymity, told Reuters: “It looks like he (Putin) has fallen ill.”

-Russia’s Interfax new agency reported Putin’s spokesman Dmitry Peskov confirming the postponement but denying the statement from the Kazakh source.
+Russia’s Interfax news agency reported Putin’s spokesman Dmitry Peskov confirming the postponement but denying the statement from the Kazakh source.
 “The president feels fine,” Interfax quoted Peskov as saying.

 Peskov did not pick up repeated phone calls from Reuters.